-The tone/composition of the essay must be reflective of the SADC region; and relates to the people and culture of its inhabitants.
+The tone/composition of the essay must be reflective of the SADC region; and relate to the people and culture of its inhabitants.

-Entries will be initially screened and judged by the Ministries of Education in all respective SADC Member States and consequently submit the top 3 essays per Member State to SADC Secretariat for adjudication at regional level and selection of the top three (3) overall winners.
+Entries will be initially screened and judged by the Ministries of Education in all respective SADC Member States which will consequently submit the top three (3) essays per Member State to SADC Secretariat for adjudication at regional level and selection of the top three (3) overall winners.